Shop Legal Hemp Products in North Carolina

 Is hemp legal in North Carolina?

 Yes.
-Hemp products are generally legal in North Carolina when they contain no more than 0.3% Delta-9 THC by dry weight and meet applicable registration and testing expectations.
+Hemp products are generally allowed in North Carolina when they contain no more than 0.3% Delta-9 THC by dry weight.

 Can Chow420 ship hemp products to North Carolina?

-North Carolina threshold data does not list a specific hemp minimum age, but Chow420 is intended for adult shoppers 21+.
-Age verification or ID checks may be used before or during delivery.
+North Carolina threshold data does not list a state hemp minimum age, but Chow420 is intended for adult shoppers 21+.
+Age verification or adult signature may be required for some orders.